CarlijnQuik/File-Manager-App/PROCESS.md

 - Enable the user to move files
 - Enable the user to sort files (week 4)
 - Show the trash can of files (week 4)
-- Show the right file type of Drive files
+- Show the right file type of Drive files (week 4)
 - Enable the user to search through files (week 4)
 - Enable the user to create a file
-- Design / code style
+- Design / code style (week 4)